nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Sorting the list while all persons are being shown

     1. Test case: `sort recent`<br>
        Expected: List is sorted by last seen date from recent to distant.
-Timestamp in the status bar is updated.

     1. Test case: `sort high`<br>
        Expected: List is sorted by priority from high to low.
-Timestamp in the status bar is updated.

     1. Test case: `sort name`<br>
        Expected: List doesn't change.
 Error details shown in the status message.
 Status bar remains the same.